FlipperPA/wrds-videos/python-on-jupyter.md

 df
 ```

-I can go ahead and run this.
-Then we can take a look at the DataFrame by typing df and clicking Run.
-And you’ll see all the data that we requested displayed in a data frame.
+The `df` on its own displays its contents.

 ## Scene 5: TIM ONSCREEN - Slide behind him says “Pandas DataFrame”

-Let’s take a moment to talk about how this data is returned to us by the WRDS package in a pandas DataFrame.
+Let’s take a moment to talk about how this data is returned to us by the WRDS package in a `pandas DataFrame`.
 The raw SQL Command automatically outputs a DataFrame, which is a tabular data structure with labeled rows and columns.

 I won't get into the details of everything you can do with pandas.
 But for those of you not familiar with pandas DataFrames, they give you all the power of an Excel spreadsheet from a programmatic interface.
 You can think of it as spreadsheet capability within Python.
 It is incredibly powerful.
-Which is why I want to end this tutorial by showing you an example of how to use one of the pandas functions, the Mean function, which we’ll use to bring up the average volume for Apple.
+Next, I want to show you an example of how to use one of the pandas functions, the Mean function.
+We’ll use this to bring up the average all-time daily volume for Apple.

 ## Scene 6: TIM OFFSCREEN